 EKS Foundational Platform

 Amazon EKS is a managed Kubernetes service that allows you to run Kubernetes in AWS cloud and on-premises data centers.
 AWS handles the availability and scalability of the Kubernetes control plane, which oversees tasks such as scheduling containers, managing application availability, and storing cluster data.
-While AWS manages control plane upgrades, users are responsible for the worker nodes and the workloads running on them, including operators, controllers, and applications.
-We use Karpenter for managing node pools and support spot instances to optimize costs.
+With EKS Auto Mode, AWS also manages compute (node provisioning), networking (load balancers), and storage (EBS CSI), significantly reducing operational overhead.
+We use Karpenter Node Pools for additional compute configurations and EKS Capabilities for managed Argo CD, ACK, and KRO.
 Be aware that you'll need to upgrade the cluster quarterly due to the significant pace of Kubernetes innovation.
 Although EKS has a steeper learning curve compared to ECS, it offers greater flexibility and control, making it ideal for organizations already utilizing Kubernetes.

 The Problem